1903 Vanderbilt Commodores football team: Sewanee

-Postseason
+SIAA championship

 1903 met difficulty in determining an SIAA champion.
 Clemson had the best record, but lost to an inferior North Carolina team; and in the game to secure the SIAA title were tied by Cumberland.
 Clemson's John Heisman pushed strongly for Cumberland to share the SIAA title.
 Cumberland's strongest victory was its win over Vanderbilt.
 However, Sewanee beat Cumberland, yet suffered its only loss to Vanderbilt.